SanchezEduardo/SpoofBot/README.md

 When looking up a summoner for the first time, it may take roughly 30-40 seconds before displaying the information.
 Caching is helpful for saving the past 100 games for a certain champion because then the program only has to check for where the champions exist in the same match.
 Response times are almost instant when the cache for a certain lookup already exists.

 # TODO
 * Update argument to the cache
     * In the rare scenario that a player has played an immense amount of games in a short duration, the cache might need to be updated.
 The cache at the moment is set to 1 day.
+* Verify that the champions are being played in the same lane, not just in existing on opposite teams.
+For example, blue side lucian in mid lane vs red side ezreal in bot lane.